 Sargans Castle and Splee Chapel

-After the Romans came the Alemanni and they would stay.
-The name ‘Senegaune’ appears for the first time in a document in the seventh century.
+The Alemanni came after the departure of the Romans.
+The Aleman name ‘Senegaune’ appears for the first time in the seventh century in a document.

-The city is the capital of the region Sarganserland and has been part of the canton of St. Gallen since 1803.
-The castle and the Splee Chapel (Spleekapelle) from 1502 still dominate the skyline.
+The city is the capital of the region Sarganserland nowadays and is part of the canton of St. Gall since 1803.
+The castle and the Splee Chapel (Spleekapelle (built in 1502) still dominate the skyline.